 The ALCS gives the Caldecott Medal “to the artist of the most distinguished American picture book for children (age 14 and under).”

-This is an example of the artwork they are elevating to award status geared for our children under 14!
-To see ten consecutive pages ending with the image on the right, go here.
+Go here to see an example of the artwork they are elevating to award status geared for our children under 14!
+To see ten consecutive pages, go here.
+Pay particular attention to page 27 (eating what looks like a baby’s foot).

 In 2008, another book, written by the same cousins, won these awards – given by “experts.”
 It’s about a depressed, Wicca-worshiping, homosexual high school girl, and according to the ALA, it’s good literature – it’s “authentic literature.”